HTTP5214-Winter2023/Team_Boilerplate/stephenf/stephenfLogs.md

 ## March 22

 This week, as a group we performed our usability testing in class with 5 participants from the class.
 We had a script that was used and each participant filled out a qustionnarie answering questions such aas what they liked, what they disliked and what recommendations they have to improve our site.
 We compilled all of our findings in our repo and will submit it in our report.
-Next week, I will work on making usre I have all ther rquired filles and documnets required to pass the course.
+Next week, I will work on making sure I have all the rquired files and documents required to pass the course.